-Set the trigger note
+Set the trigger note to play a sequence

 Under “Trigger” you can set the note pitch which will trigger the sequence.
 You can set mouse (click and drag up and down), by your keyboard arrows (select the field and use up and down arrows) or by your comuter keyboard (select field and type in desired value and press enter)

-Set the number of steps
+Set the number of steps for sequencing

 Under “Steps” you can set the number of steps/notes for the sequence to step through.

 On the Simple Step Sequence LONG version you are able to set up a sequence with up to 32 steps/notes.

 You can reset the sequence to start from the beginning again by clicking on the “Reset” button.

 You can as well set this function to be triggered by a midi note by checking the box just right to this button.
 You can set the pitch on the now active box on the right.

 Change Note Pitches in Ableton for Sequence